GoPlausible/.github/profile/README.md

 # AlgoPOAP technical design:
 [top↑](#algopoap)

-AlgoPOAP features that are not available on ETH PoaP (it actually only supports time currently!):
+AlgoPOAP features that are not available on ETH POAP (it actually only supports time currently!):

 - Geo constraint option (Geofencing using location + area radius ).

-- Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees).
+- Authorization Signature constraint option (Author must sign the release before POAP issuance for claimed Attendees).

 - Shared Secret constraint option (Attendee must scan a QRCode during calling the AlgoPOAP Item ASC with it in order to claim successfully).

-- Dynamic NFTs per PoaP item (AlgoPOAP is 100% token-less and NFTs are generated and owned by PoaP item contract and that belongs to PoaP item's author).
+- Dynamic NFTs per POAP item (AlgoPOAP is 100% token-less and NFTs are generated and owned by POAP item contract and that belongs to POAP item's author).